OlivierGeorgeon/osoyoo/docs/overview/Part_3_Easy_to_Read_Interface_Python.md

 Summary of Module: It allows sending motor commands and receiving sensory inputs to/from the robotic device.

 Nomenclature of saved files: petitcatN.py   e.g., petitcat2.py

 This file will on its own allow your AI/AGI project access to a robotic device embodiment.

 Example usage:

-    Run the program from the command line, optionally providing the IP address as a command-line argument:
+    Run the program from the command line, optionally providing the IP address as a command-line argument (or enter it later):

     python petitcat2.py <robot_ip>